 RESPA, the Good Faith Estimate, and the HUD-1 Form

-Fortunately, there are laws and regulations that require lenders to disclose certain information about closing costs, including a “good faith estimate” of the total costs.
-These disclosures can help borrowers verify that they are getting the best deal possible.
-New rules can even result in refunds to borrowers if the lender’s good faith estimate is too far below the actual closing costs.
+Fortunately, there are laws and regulations that require lenders to disclose certain information about closing costs, including a loan estimate and the closing statement.
+These documents, estimates, and statements can help borrowers verify that they are getting the deal they bargained for.

-The law that gives rise to the rules surrounding settlement costs is known as the Real Estate Settlement Procedures Act, or RESPA.
-This article will briefly explain a few of RESPA’s provisions and how they relate to settlement costs and procedures.
+The consumer protection law that provides the rules surrounding settlement costs is known as the Real Estate Settlement Procedures Act or RESPA.
+This article will briefly explain a few of RESPA's provisions and how they relate to settlement costs and procedures.

 What Are Settlement Costs?